kyu-c/shift-scheduler/README.md

 # Shift-Scheduler
 ## Synopsis
 Shift-Scheduler is an employee shift scheduling program specifically designed for the Instructional Technology Center (ITC) of Haverford College.
 Given time slots that need to be covered, Shift-Scheduler generates a schedule based on workers' preferences.
+Shift-Scheduler was my first side project that I worked on after taking an introductory Computer Science course.
+The scheduler was used to schedule student workers' shifts from Fall 2015 to Spring 2017.
+Since I have graduated from Haverford College, the project is no longer maintained, but if any of ITC employees is interested in maintaining the project, I would be happy to provide any help needed.

 ## Implementation
 Shift-Scheduler uses a randomized greedy algorithm with heuristic in combination with iterative method.
 It attempts to assign a shift to the worker who prefers the shift the most while balancing the number of hours among workers and ensuring all time slots to be covered.